Palmer Wind Farm – Community Benefits and Engagement

 Community benefits

-If the project is constructed, we will have a broader community benefit budget of approximately $226,000 per year for the duration of the wind farm.
+We have a broader community benefit budget of approximately $226,000 per year for the duration of the wind farm.
 Across construction and 30 years of operation, this will amount to over 7 million dollars for the local community.
 We will provide additional funding for First Nation initiatives.

 Engagement identified the following priorities for how to spend the community benefit funding: